HaruNashii/HaruRice/README.md

 # requirements

-you will need just the GIT
+you will need the GIT
-you can install it with
+you can install it with :

 ```sudo pacman -S git```